Oops, I, did it again… to your heart (er, stomachs).

 Can I overstress how easy this is to make?
 It’s The easiest flatbread recipe because, as I said, we’ve got naan bread for the base.
 And a naan flatbread pizza cannot be beaten as far as simple dinners go.
 And now that I have a homemade flatbread recipe, I must also add that it’s really easy to make homemade, too!

 Start with the naan and spread a layer of pesto on top of the flatbread.

-This is KEY for the basil flavor in the bruschetta, especially if it’s the middle of winter and fresh basil costs an arm and a leg (and you know, hopefully, you have some fresh pesto that you froze this summer?).
+Pesto is the KEY for the basil flavor in the bruschetta, especially if it’s the middle of winter and fresh basil costs an arm and a leg.
 If you don’t have homemade, no worries, the store-bought kind will definitely do here.

 On top of the pesto goes the bruschetta tomato mixture: diced cherry (or grape, or whatever you have!) tomatoes, shallot, and a little garlic (ok, go ahead and do a lot of garlic).

 After the bruschetta mixture, on goes creamy, creamy, burrata cheese.

 Be sure to blot your burrata dry before adding it to the pizza or the excess liquid it is stored in will seep onto your pizza.

 Garnish the pizza with crushed red pepper flakes, a little ground black pepper, and sea salt flakes.
 Oh, of course, some fresh basil.
 Fresh basil garnishes always make everything better.
 A little grated parmesan cheese is also extra yum.